slaveOftime/Fun.Blazor.Samples/templates/BlazorWASMAppWithMudBlazor/README.md

 Tips:

-1. Check the line in file MinimalBlazorWASMApp.fsproj:
+1. Check the line in file BlazorWASMAppWithMudBlazor.fsproj:

     It required MudBlazor.
 Also has attribute FunBlazorStyle.